MichaelCrowe11/chemistry-data-facto/VOICE_COMMANDS.md

 ## Overview

 Crowe Code's Voice Commands feature enables completely hands-free coding, perfect for VR/AR immersive environments where keyboard input is impractical.
-Using advanced speech recognition and AI-powered code generation, you can dictate code, execute IDE commands, and navigate your workspace entirely by voice.
+Using advanced speech recognition and AI-powered code generation, you can dictate code, execute IDE commands, navigate your workspace, and **train custom voice commands** entirely by voice.

 ## Features